 If you are thinking about adopting or buying a pet primate, there are a few things you need to know before you finalize your decision.
 Overall, primates do not make good pets, and larger ones like chimpanzees are one of the worst household pets.

 The cost of a primate, whether it is a smaller monkey like a capuchin ($7,000) or a great ape like a chimpanzee ($70,000), is expensive.
-But, mounting costs like a lifetime supply of food, diapers, and veterinarian bills can be astronomical.
+But, mounting costs like a lifetime supply of food, environmental upkeep, diapers, and veterinarian bills can be astronomical.

 All primates are a potential risk to you and your family.
 Even if you raise the animal from birth, it is still a wild creature that can lose control at any minute and harm you.
 Smaller monkeys may become aggressive, bite you, or become destructive in your home or their enclosure.
 Larger monkeys and chimps have a potential for greater damage, personal injury, or even death.
 While there are some cases where a monkey is well-trained and lives out its entire life without causing harm, the risk is too high in most cases.